Vaibhav2002/WriterAI-Backend/README.md

 <br/>

-**WriterAI** is an AI based content writing tool that helps users easily write high quality emails, blogs, letters, thesis and other stuff
+**WriterAI** is an AI based content-writing tool that helps users easily write high quality content.
+One can also share their projects with others, work as a team and have complete control over the final version.
+The platform has been built to assist people in meeting their writing needs by providing them with an "auto text-generation support" along with offering an inbuilt "markdown-supported text editor" to meet most of the authors' requirements.

 This project is developed by **Team 404** for Hashnode x PlanetScale hackathon.
 This team comprises of [Ishant](https://github.com/ishantchauhan710/) and [Vaibhav](https://github.com/Vaibhav2002).